 Measures of sedation and delirium will be assessed with the Minnesota Detoxification Scale (MINDS) derived for use in critically ill adults from the validated Clinical Institute Withdrawal Assessment (CIWA-r) scale.

 |Masking:||Triple (Participant, Care Provider, Investigator)|

 |Official Title:||A Randomized, Double-blind, Placebo-controlled, Parallel-group Study of Dexmedetomidine (Precedex®), With Lorazepam Rescue, for the Management of Severe Alcohol Withdrawal Syndrome (AWS) and Alcohol Withdrawal Delirium (AWD)|

-Dexmedetomidine titrated to achieve the lowest MINDS score possible and a RASS within goal.
+Dexmedetomidine titrated to achieve predefined goals on selected components of the MINDS score using the minimum amount of medication possible.
 Blinded study medication will be started at a rate determined by the MINDS score.
 The maximum infusion rate is 1.4 μg/kg per hour.
 Uncontrolled SAWS/D symptoms, will be treated with open label lorazepam according to the MINDS score algorithm.
 Persistent SAWS/D symptoms despite maximum infusion rate of study medication treatment limiting symptoms while receiving higher infusion rates of study medication, ancillary therapies will be administered according to the MINDS score algorithm, at the discretion of the treating physician.

 Placebo Comparator: Placebo

 Blinded placebo study drug administration in equal volume per hour as active study medication arm.

 - The Length of ICU Stay Defined as the Time Between Randomization and ICU Transfer Orders. [ Time Frame: up to 28 days in hours ]